 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2014-09, "Revenue from Contracts with Customers" on revenue recognition.
 The new standard provides for a single five-step model to be applied to all revenue contracts with customers as well as requires additional financial statement disclosures that will enable users to understand the nature, amount, timing and uncertainty of revenue and cash flows relating to customer contracts.
 Companies have an option to use either a retrospective approach or cumulative effect adjustment approach to implement the standard.
 We adopted the new standard as of January 1, 2018, using the modified retrospective method.
-See the Revenue Recognition section within the Summary of Significant Accounting Policies in Note 2 for further details on the impact to the our consolidated financial statements upon adoption and practical expedients elected.
+See the Revenue Recognition section within the Summary of Significant Accounting Policies in Note 3 for further details on the impact to the our consolidated financial statements upon adoption and practical expedients elected.
 The implementation of the new revenue recognition standard did not have a material impact on our consolidated financial statements.

 In November 2016, the FASB issued ASU No. 2016-18 "Statement of Cash Flows: Restricted Cash" which requires a statement of cash flows to explain the change during a period in the total cash, cash equivalents, and amounts generally described as restricted cash or restricted cash equivalents.
-Under the new standard, amounts generally described as restricted cash and restricted cash equivalents should be included with cash and cash equivalents when reconciling the beginning-of-period and end-of-period total amounts shown in the statement of cash flows.
+Under the new standard, amounts generally described as restricted cash and restricted cash and restricted cash equivalents should be included with cash and cash equivalents when reconciling the beginning-of-period and end-of-period total amounts shown in the statement of cash flows.
 ASU 2016-18 was effective for us as of January 1, 2018.
-We have not generally had restricted cash or restricted cash equivalents, and there is no restricted cash on the balance sheet as of March 31, 2018.
-The adoption of this update did not have a material impact on our consolidated financial statements.
+We have not generally had restricted cash or restricted cash or restricted cash or new statements.